cockroachdb/docs/src/current/_includes/v24.1/misc/force-index-selection.md

 SELECT * FROM table@{FORCE_INDEX=my_idx,DESC};
 ~~~

-Forcing a reverse scan is sometimes useful during [performance tuning]({% link {{ page.version.version }}/performance-best-practices-overview.md %}).
-For reference, the full syntax for choosing an index and its scan direction is
+Forcing a reverse scan can help with [performance tuning]({% link {{ page.version.version }}/performance-best-practices-overview.md %}).
+To choose an index and its scan direction:

 {% include_cached copy-clipboard.html %}
 ~~~ sql